Can Dependent Personality Disorder Be Prevented?

 - Fear of abandonment

 A person is diagnosed with DPD in adulthood, but the symptoms listed above can begin to show in childhood and adolescence.
-The best way to prevent or reduce the symptoms of DPD is to target these symptoms and learn adaptive coping strategies.
+The best way to prevent or reduce the symptoms of DPD is to target these symptoms as young as possible, and teach the child or adolescent about positive self-image and healthy coping strategies.

 Helping a person build confidence and a better sense of self-esteem will reduce the fear of abandonment.
-If a person believes he or she will be able to take care of himself or herself, he or she is less likely to be dependent on others.
+If a person believes they will be able to take care of themselves, they are less likely to be dependent on others.

 Focusing energy in building confidence and self-esteem will reduce ‘neediness’.
-If a person feels he or she can depend on himself or herself, there is no need to feel dependent on others.
+If a person feels they can depend on themselves, there is no need to feel dependent on others.